 Prof. Helen Laville, PVC Education

-Haleh’s and the MAHSE team’s contributions to Manchester Met is a manifestation of our commitment to the goals, principles and the Education Strategy.
+Haleh’s, the MAHSE and GM Synergy teams’ contributions to Manchester Met is a manifestation of our commitment to the goals, principles and the Education Strategy.
 We are truly delighted to be able to capitalise on the energies of such excellent colleagues within and beyond our institution who work tirelessly to create excellent learning opportunities for our students in collaboration and in partnership with colleagues, students and further stakeholders.

 We are looking forward to working closer with this year’s NTF and CATE winners and share their good practice and innovations further across the institution.
 We would like to thank them for making such a significant contribution to the student experience!